dbmi-bgm/granite/docs/API.md

     tag = 'Consequence'
     lead_tag <str> -> CSQ, idx <int> idx -> 3 = vcf_obj.header.check_tag_definition(tag)

-*Note: tag and field are case sensitive.*
+*note: tag and field are case sensitive.*

 #### Variant
 This is the object used to store information for variants in VCF format.